colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-40-27-021703-effective-modern-c-by-scott-meyers.md

 ## Overview

-"Effective Modern C++" by Scott Meyers is a comprehensive guide that explores modern features of the C++ programming language and presents effective techniques on how to use them correctly and efficiently.
+"Effective Modern C++ by Scott Meyers is a comprehensive guide that explores modern features of the C++ programming language and presents effective techniques on how to use them correctly and efficiently.
 With the release of C++11 and C++14, there have been significant changes, and this book serves as an essential resource for understanding and utilizing these new features to write better and more robust code.

 ## Key Features